Listen to this Article::

 Tipping your tattoo artist is something we get asked about quite often.
-As tipping is customary in many places across the globe but it can often feel awkward trying to broach the subject after a painful session.
-In the United States most people venturing into a shop are totally down to tip their tattoo artist, and since that is where I am writing from let’s talk about tipping a tattoo artist in the US!
+Tipping is customary in many places across the globe, but it can often feel awkward trying to broach the subject after a painful session.
+In the United States, most people venturing into a shop are totally down to tip their tattoo artist, and since that is where I am writing from, let’s talk about tipping a tattoo artist in the US!

 Should You Tip Your Tattoo Artist?

-You, the client who is overwrought with joy, adorned by a new piece of art that will last a lifetime, may be asking yourself, “should I tip – or – should I go?”
+You, the client who is overwrought with joy, adorned by a new piece of art that will last a lifetime, maybe ask yourself, “should I tip – or – should I go?”

-The answer is: Tip your tattoo artist according to the experience you had and the quality of tattoo you received.
+The answer is: Tip your tattoo artist according to your experience and the quality of the tattoo you received.

-If you were happy with the work and you feel compelled to let them know how you feel, hand over that cash!
-Tattooing is a service-based industry and tossing around some extra skrilla shows your artist that you love them!
+Suppose you were happy with the work and felt compelled to let them know how you feel, hand over that cash!
+Tattooing is a service-based industry, and tossing around some extra skrilla shows your artist that you love them!

 The Whole System is Setup Like a Barbershop.

-You may not know the ins and outs of tattoo business operations but most tattoo artists out there do not make every dollar you pay them.
-Much like barber shops, booths/chairs can come with a rental fee.
-In some shops this is a flat daily rate, in others your artist pays the shop owner a percentage of what you pay them.
+You may not know the ins and outs of tattoo business operations, but most tattoo artists out there do not make every dollar you pay them.
+Like barber shops, booths/chairs can come with a rental fee.
+This is a flat daily rate; in others, your artist pays the shop owner a percentage of what you pay them.

 To Break Down the Cost to the Artist:

-Let’s say your tattoo cost $300.
-Well, in most places an artist may get a percentage of that total, somewhere around 40%-70% of the total.
-On the low end, your artist makes $120 out of that $300 and the shop takes the rest.
-This system is based on the more “old school” system of the shop charging you alongside the artist.
+Let’s say your tattoo costs $300.
+An artist may get a percentage of that total in most places, somewhere around 40%-70% of the total.
+On the low end, your artist makes $120 out of that $300, and the shop takes the rest.
+This system is based on the shop’s more “old school” system charging you alongside the artist.